-If you’ve owned a home in Central Florida for more than a few years, your insurance agent might have suggested that you should get a wind mitigation inspection or asked to see a wind mitigation inspection form.
+If you’ve owned real estate in Central Florida for more than a few years, your insurance company might have suggested that you get a wind mitigation inspection or asked to see a wind mitigation inspection report.

 But what is a wind mitigation inspection, exactly?

-Also known as “windstorm inspections,” this quick process can help you prepare for hurricane season as well as provide substantial discounts on your home insurance premiums.
+Also known as “windstorm inspections,” this quick, affordable process can help you prepare for hurricane season as well as provide substantial discounts on your home insurance premiums.

 What Is a Wind Mitigation Inspection?

-Surprisingly, as of August 2018, wind mitigation inspections are not required in the state of Florida.
-But they are something that every homeowner should have done.
+Surprisingly, as of November 2019, wind mitigation inspections are not required in the state of Florida.
+But they are something that EDC highly recommends for every Florida homeowner.

-Wind mitigation inspections are a written report of what characteristics your home has and what can be done to limit the amount of damage it receives.
-You can use this inspection to prioritize home improvement projects, such as installing new windows and doors or having the roofing replaced.
+Wind mitigation reports not only look at how well your home is currently able to withstand wind, they list the measures you can take to lessen the damage it receives during a windstorm.
+You can use this report to prioritize home improvement projects, such as installing new windows and doors or having the roofing replaced.

-For home insurance companies, there is measurably less risk involved in insuring homes that have taken more precautions, so they offer hefty discounts for those who can report their wind mitigation.
+For homeowners insurance companies, there is measurably less risk involved in insuring homes that have taken extra precautions against damage, so they offer wind mitigation credits to give you a discount on your home insurance premiums.

-Florida law states that property insurance companies must give discounts on homeowner’s premiums when they have received a certified wind mitigation inspection report and your discount will be based on the risk rating your home receives during the inspection.
+Under Florida law, insurance companies are required to give discounts on home insurance for structures that pass a wind mitigation inspection.
+Your discount will be based on the risk rating your home receives during the inspection.
 If you have recently replaced your roof, the new roof is up to the most recent code and will most likely qualify for additional credits.

-Savings can be up to 88% off your hurricane and wind premium, far outweighing the cost of the inspection, providing an immediate payback and accumulating return on investment.
+Savings can be up to 88% off your hurricane and wind premiums, far outweighing the cost of the inspection, providing an immediate payback and accumulating return on investment.

 The great news is that your premium will never go up because of an inspection, it can only go down.
 There is no risk in getting a wind mitigation inspection: you either get a hefty insurance discount or you have valuable knowledge for protecting your home against the next hurricane.
 (And let’s face it, there will always be a next hurricane.)